sindresorhus/type-fest/readme.md

 [![Build Status](https://travis-ci.com/sindresorhus/type-fest.svg?branch=master)](https://travis-ci.com/sindresorhus/type-fest)

 Many of the types here should have been built-in.
+You can help by suggesting some of them to the [TypeScript project](https://github.com/Microsoft/TypeScript/blob/master/CONTRIBUTING.md).

 Either add this package as a dependency or copy-paste the needed types.
 No credit required.

 PR welcome for additional commonly needed types and docs improvements.
+Read the [contributing guidelines](.github/contributing.md) first.

 ## Install